Bioconductor/bioconductor.org/content/news/bioc_3_18_release.md

 SIGNIFICANT USER-VISIBLE CHANGES

-o The function documentation has been improved. o New vignette has been created.
+- The function documentation has been improved.
+- New vignette has been created.
 The vignette covers the steps done by the runExomeAncestry() function.

                        Changes in version 0.99.4

 SIGNIFICANT USER-VISIBLE CHANGES

-o More parameter names have been changed to follow the camelCase style. o The function documentation has been improved. o A wrapper function runExomeAncestry() is now available.
+- More parameter names have been changed to follow the camelCase style.
+- The function documentation has been improved.
+- A wrapper function runExomeAncestry() is now available.

                        Changes in version 0.99.3

 SIGNIFICANT USER-VISIBLE CHANGES

-o More parameter names have been changed to follow the camelCase style.
+- More parameter names have been changed to follow the camelCase style.

 BUG FIXES

-o The warning related to the package man page has been removed.
+- The warning related to the package man page has been removed.

                        Changes in version 0.99.2

 SIGNIFICANT USER-VISIBLE CHANGES

-o Most parameter names have been changed to follow the camelCase style.
+- Most parameter names have been changed to follow the camelCase style.

                        Changes in version 0.99.1

 SIGNIFICANT USER-VISIBLE CHANGES

-o The new runExomeAncestry() function encapsulates multiple ancestry inference steps in one command.
+- The new runExomeAncestry() function encapsulates multiple ancestry inference steps in one command.

 BUG FIXES

-o Ensure GDS file is closed before using stop() in the addPhase1KG2SampleGDSFromFile() function.
+- Ensure GDS file is closed before using stop() in the addPhase1KG2SampleGDSFromFile() function.

                        Changes in version 0.99.0

 SIGNIFICANT USER-VISIBLE CHANGES

-o The number of visible functions has been limited to simplify usage.
+- The number of visible functions has been limited to simplify usage.

-                       Changes in version 0.50.1

-SIGNIFICANT USER-VISIBLE CHANGES

-o NEWS file added to the package

 [Rarr](/packages/Rarr)
 ----